Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 # Variables

 ## variables:
-- r: GrapeRankRating
+- r: oGrapeRankRating
-- R: GrapeRankRatings, an array of ratings
+- R: aGrapeRankRatings, an array of ratings
-- S: GrapeRankScorecard
+- S: oGrapeRankScorecard
-- G: GrapeRankScorecards, an array of S
+- G: aGrapeRankScorecards, an array of S
-- P: GrapeRankParameters
+- P: oGrapeRankParameters

-## variable: GrapeRankRating (r)
+## variable: oGrapeRankRating (r)

 - rater: pubkey
 - ratee: may be a pubkey or some other string that serves as a unique identifier, e.g. an event id, naddr, human-readable string like a movie name